apetkau/microbial-informatics-2014/README.md

 Microbial Informatics 2014 Labs
 ===============================

 Welcome to the Microbial Informatics 2014 labs.
 This page contains a number of tutorials on performing data analysis on whole genome sequencing data for the [Microbial Informatics][workshop-2014] workshop hosted at the National Microbiology Laboratory in Winnipeg, Canada.
-These labs can be accessed online at https://github.com/apetkau/microbial-informatics-2014.
+These labs can be accessed online at <https://github.com/apetkau/microbial-informatics-2014>.

 Introduction
 ------------

-The data for these tutorials is a set of whole genome sequencing data from a number of *V. Cholerae* strains from the [outbreak of cholera in Haiti][haiti-cholera] beginning in 2010 as well as a number of other *V. cholerae* strains included for comparison.
-This data was previously published in http://mbio.asm.org/content/4/4/e00398-13.abstract and http://mbio.asm.org/content/2/4/e00157-11.abstract and is available on [NCBI's Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra/).
+The data for these labs is a set of whole genome sequencing data from a number of *V. Cholerae* strains from the [outbreak of cholera in Haiti][haiti-cholera] beginning in 2010 as well as a number of other *V. cholerae* strains included for comparison.
+This data was previously published in <http://mbio.asm.org/content/4/4/e00398-13.abstract> and <http://mbio.asm.org/content/2/4/e00157-11.abstract> and is available on NCBI's [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra/).
 A table of the specific data used within this lab is given below.

 | Strain       | Location                                  | Year  | NCBI Accession                                        |
 |:------------:|:-----------------------------------------:|:-----:|:-----------------------------------------------------:|